 Patients who smoke are encouraged to use nicotine replacement therapy to remain comfortably smokefree during their stay.
 Please ask your doctor or nurse to refer you to the Smokefree Team or call Quitline on 0800 778 for support.

 We welcome close family/whaanau to the wards at all times.

 Visitors are welcome from 2 pm to 8 pm.

 Violence in any form in any of our facilities or against our staff will not be tolerated.
 If a member of staff is physically assaulted or seriously threatened, the organisation will support that staff member to lay a complaint with the police.

 If there is an emergency or you hear a fire alarm please stay in your room until a staff member tells you what to do.
 Do not use the lift.

-You will to need to provide consent for any treatment or procedure you receive at the hospital.
-In some instances you may need to sign specific consent forms.
+You will need to provide consent for any treatment or procedure you receive at the hospital.
+In some instances, you may need to sign specific consent forms.
 Details and options should be communicated to you in a way that ensures you understand what is happening and can make an informed decision without any pressure.

 Please ask if you are unsure of anything that is happening.
-More information available on Health and Disability Commissioner website.
+More information available on the Health and Disability Commissioner website.